 If I (or my dependents) need to be hospitalized for a behavioral health/chemical dependency admission, what should I do?

-You, your behavioral health provider, or the hospital will need to contact CIGNA Behavioral Health in order to receive benefits.
+You, your behavioral health provider, or the hospital will need to contact Aetna (if your coverage is Duke Select or Duke Basic) or Blue Cross Blue Shield of NC (if your coverage is Blue Care or Duke Options) in order to receive benefits.

 If I do not call prior to an inpatient behavioral health/chemical dependency admission, what will happen?